kazuhiro1999/multi-camera-motion-capture/README.md

-# 🎥 3D Motion Extraction from Multi-View Videos
+# 🎥 3D Human Motion Capture from Multi-View Videos

 This project extracts **3D human motion** from **multi-view video footage** synchronized by audio.
 The final output is a `.mot` file representing motion data, generated through 2D/3D pose estimation and optional postprocessing steps.